-She founded Mobius to use movement as a powerful transformative tool for groups that range from schoolchildren and at-risk teens to engineers and business executives.
-Through movement, participants gain a deep understanding of complex ideas, build trust, and discover new ways to relate effectively.
+She founded Mobius Method to use movement as a powerful learning tool for groups that range from schoolchildren and at-risk teens to engineers and business executives.
+Participants gain a deep understanding of complex ideas, build trust, and discover new ways to relate effectively.
 Her approach uses the arts to build community, develop communication skills and cultivate self-mastery.